QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 sweep does not repeat it.
 The assignment also releases the three minute place wait, so the same `MissingWebSocketResponse` error guards a placement nothing ever confirms, on the stream and on the poll alike.
 A replacement has no wait of its own - the replace reply already confirmed it.
-The watch doubles as the alarm: an id the broker never lists raises `OrderNotAcknowledged` instead of staying silent.
+The watch doubles as the alarm: an id the broker never lists raises `BrokerageOrderNeverNotified` instead of staying silent.

 ### A replace, across the brokers